Fysh-Fyve/fysh/README.md

-This is fysh
+This is fysh.

 ```
 ><>
 ```

-Fysh have to be terminated `~`
+Fysh have to be terminated `~`.

 ```
 ><> ~
 ```

-This is Steven
+This is Steven.

 ```
 ><steven> ~
 ```

 Steven has binary scales. `}` represents 1 and `)` represents 0.
 Steven is
-valued at `b101` (5 in decimal)
+valued at `b101`.
+(5 in decimal)

 ```
 ><steven> = ><})}> ~
 ```

-Steven doesn’t give a flying fysh about their scale direction. ≈ for variable assignment is cool with them too
+Steven doesn’t give a flying fysh about their scale direction. ≈ for variable assignment is cool with them too.

 ```
 ><steven> ≈ ><}({> ~
 ```

 Steven is blind.
-You have the power to bless them with sight, but it's completely optional
+You have the power to bless them with sight, but it's completely optional.

 ```
 ><steven> ≈ ><{({°> ~